Choosing a Band Name or Artist Name

 You need to justify that you trademark the name in case another artist comes up to claim your artist name.

-It will affect your brand and trying to market yourself using another name to your fans might cost you much.
+Choosing an existing artist name will affect your brand and trying to market yourself using another name later to your fans might cost you much.

 You will wonder how an artist will choose the same name with another artist but no one is perfect and choosing names can be challenging.